 People who had reported a sighting of the creature described him similarly.
-Of course, for some reason, although no one had yet made any personal contact, Bigfoot was assumed to be male.
+Bigfoot was often assumed to be male.
 He was also described as being about 7 feet tall, weighing between 300 – 500 pounds.
 He walked upright and had dark hair covering his entire body with an ape-like face.

 Newspaper articles began being published with disturbing headlines and pictures.
 Just the sight of the Bigfoot’s footprint was enough to shake up the country.
 Pictures surfaced supporting evidence that he had been nesting or bedding down in remote places.
 Then, pictures of Bigfoot himself started appearing.
 Most of the pictures of Bigfoot were taken from a distance and were of poor quality.
 The voice of reason told us that this was a hoax, but we just couldn’t take the chance.

-Of course, when The Legend of Boggy Creek movies came out beginning in 1972.
-That added fuel to the fire.
+The movie The Legend of Boggy Creek came out in 1972, which added fuel to the fire.
 Our worst nightmares had been validated; or at the very least, not eased.
 The movie prayed on our ignorance and fears.
 It claimed to be a true story of the beast who was roaming the woods and creeks of Fouke, Arkansas.
 Bigfoot eventually gained worldwide fame by being known for menacing farmers, hunters and average citizens minding their own business.
 One account given by a farmer was that his 200-pound hog had been carried off.
 Another account showed a man relieving himself in the bathroom of his house at the time he fell victim.
 We were not safe anywhere!

 Eventually, the Bigfoot craze settled down and we were able to breathe a little easier.
 That doesn’t mean that the sightings have stopped.
 Yes… they are still being reported today.
 According to folklore, Bigfoot is still roaming the woods of southern Arkansas.
-That being said, I don’t think I ever shook the creepy feeling I felt about the whole thing until Harry and the Hendersons came out in the late 1980s, and was a huge hit.
+And Bigfoot will always be a source of entertainment, even if we can all (someday) agree it was a hoax -- after all, Harry and the Hendersons came out in the late 1980s, and was a huge hit.